 What Is Co-Parenting?

-Co-parenting is a type of parenting style or situation in which the parents are not married any more, but still share the responsibility of bringing up the child.
+Co-parenting is a type of parenting style or situation in which the parents are not married but share the responsibility of bringing up the child.
 In such a situation, the parents may not be in a marriage, may not be living together, or may not be in a romantic and typical couple-like relationship with each other.
 In the United States of America, the word co-parenting is mostly used to describe a situation in which parents who are divorced or separated decide to share the responsibility of caring for and bringing up their children together.

-If you and your partner can look beyond the initial hiccup of parenting your children together, despite whatever differences you share, the relationship can be mutually beneficial and can result in the happiness and overall development of your children.
+If you and your co-parent can look beyond the initial hiccup of parenting your children together, despite whatever differences you share, the relationship can be mutually beneficial and can result in the happiness and overall development of your children.

 [ Read: Side Effects Of Divorce On Children ]